All Episodes

 Let's say you need your appendix out, and it's a crisis situation.

-And you go to the hospital, and you've listened to nothing but Barack Obama and Ted Kennedy and all the other Democrats complain whine and Hillary Clinton about health care, and you're wheeled into the operating room as before that they have given you your sedation.
+And you go to the hospital and you've listened to nothing but Barack Obama and Ted Kennedy and all the other Democrats complain, whine, and Hillary Clinton about health care.

 And you start complaining and whining and moaning at them about whatever it's going to cost to save your life.

-Imagine the doctor say, okay, fine.
+Imagine the doctor says, okay, fine.

 Call Hillary Clinton.